-Deals with the late colonial period, the revolutionary war, and the emerging republic.
+Discusses the late colonial period, the revolutionary war, and the emerging republic.
 Focuses on the issues surrounding the emergence of the new democracy in North America, with emphasis on the period from 1754-1800.
+Students who take HIST 202 or 203 may not take HIST 205, and students who take HIST 205 may not take HIST 202 or 203.